 Let me give you an example.

-Last night I went to a party, nothing unusual in that, it was New Year’s Eve and a time when people like to get together and see in the New Year.
+Back in 2017, I went to a party, nothing unusual in that, it was New Year’s Eve and a time when people like to get together and see in the New Year.
 Of course, some don’t, preferring the peace of a roaring fire and perhaps dinner and a film.

 The music played, people danced, and the DJ opened her deck so that anyone could request a personal song.
 There were some songs that I wanted to lose myself in, taking me back to a time when I too would have been on the floor dancing all night.